Hay Festival Arequipa works in collaboration with several organisations.

 To accompany the real-world event programmes of the Hispanic festivals, Hay Festival has teamed up with BBC Mundo for the preparation of a supplementary online programme.
 At this programme, Hay Festival Arequipa guests and other major figures in the world of European and American culture talked about current affairs, offer suggestions for books to read and authors they like, and share their views on specific subjects.
 Readers could also find notes of interest and test their knowledge of literature and the Spanish language.

-This digital programme, with exclusive online videos, texts, images and conversations, was broadcasted on the website of BBC Mundo and Hay Festival.
+This digital programme, with exclusive online videos, texts, images and conversations, will be broadcasted on the website of BBC Mundo and Hay Festival.

-BBC Mundo also offered in Arequipa two workshops on the journalistic model of the BBC and the role of digital media.
+BBC Mundo also will offer in Arequipa two workshops on the journalistic model of the BBC and the role of digital media.

 The British Council is the UK’s international organisation for cultural relations and educational opportunities.
 We create friendly knowledge and understanding between the people of the UK and other countries.
 We do this by making a positive contribution to the UK and the countries we work with – changing lives by creating opportunities, building connections and engendering trust.